Skip to content

 Python script

-How to Create a file for multiple datafiles remote execution
+How to create a Python script for multiple datasets remote execution

-This code is an implementation of the main.py.
+This code is an implementation of a Python main script.
 It demonstrates how to read data from files, process it, and generate results in different formats.

 In this example, we will have this directory structure: